-Take a realistic look at what you spend on campus in a semester, and then budget for what you may spend overseas.
+Take a realistic look at what you spend in a week or month, and then budget for what you may spend overseas.
 You may wish to alter your budget after you have spent some time at your program site.
-Expenses to consider include books, cell phone and cell phone minutes, meals not included in the program fee, toiletries, and gifts and souvenirs, along with the ones mentioned above.
+Expenses to consider include books, cell phone and cell phone minutes, meals, toiletries, and gifts and souvenirs, along with the ones mentioned above.

-Know how you will access additional funds if the amount you initially budget is insufficient.
+Establish a backup plan for how you will access additional funds if the amount you initially budget is insufficient.